Faeq-F/Quokka/README.md

 <br>
 If your plugin has a special command, then you will need to sort the list for that command yourself.
 Normal results (those returned in OnQueryChange) do not need to be sorted as Quokka will sort them once it has results from all of the plugins the program is using during runtime.

-8. Every plugin (for now) will need a context pane for its item type
+8. Define the context pane for the item type

 - In the project, add a WPF Page <b>called 'ContextPane'</b>
-- ensure ContextPane : Page (inherits page)
+- ensure ContextPane : ItemContextPane (inherits ItemContextPane from Quokka.ListItems)
 - ensure the plugin's project file has

 ```